MehdiSojoudiGEM/Univariate-and-Multivariate-Denoising-Methods-for-Time-Series-/README.md

     Python:  params["noise_std"] = 0.10

-4- Difference-order convention: The parameter k controls the order of the finite-difference operator used in the regularization terms:
+4- Difference-order convention:

+The parameter k controls the order of the finite-difference operator used in the regularization terms:
-    k = 0   first differences
-    k = 1   second differences
-    k = 2   third differences

-Default parameter values for the difference-order convention:

     MATLAB:
         params.kGraph  = 0;